If you get confused about your credit card statement balance versus your current balance, read on and find out which one you need to pay.

 The rules will likely differ from card to card, but it’s important to know how your rewards are earned so that you can maximize them.

-Find out which balance your issuer reports – and when
+Which balance does your issuer report – and when?

 Paying off the statement balance is typically an effective strategy, as most creditors report the statement balance to the credit bureaus, said Martin Lynch, compliance manager and director of education at Cambridge Credit Counseling.